 This collection of varmints to hunt in the off-season will lead to a productive spring and summer.

-It’s only February, which means that deer season is still several full seasons away.
-However, just because you don’t have a chance to go after bucks and does for a few month doesn’t mean you have to give up on hunting entirely.
-On the contrary, in the interim, you can busy yourself by hunting varmints, or smaller game nuisance animals that are having an adverse effect on deer populations, local farm crops, or even your own private property.
+On the contrary, in the interim, you can busy yourself by hunting varmints, or smaller game nuisance animals that are having an adverse effect on American deer populations, local farm crops, or even your own private property.

 There are a wide variety of different varmint species out there for you to hunt.
 Some of them are dangerous predators, some of them are elusive prey.
 However, all of them can make good targets to put on the business end of your rifle, and since varmint hunting is usually less regulated than other types of small and big game pursuit, it can be a great way to hone your shooting skills before the main event rolls around later this year.